 Specifies a custom limit for the number of concurrent in-process work items.

 You can override these parameters per node with the Edit Parameter Interface.
 For more information, see Scheduler Job Parms / Properties.

-When this job parm is enabled, the scheduler will only be able to run one "single" work item at a time.
-Work items in other nodes without the Single flag set will still be able to run concurrently.
+When on, the scheduler is only be able to run one work item at a time.
+Work items in other nodes where Single is turned off are still able to run concurrently.